ix-ax/AXOpen/docfx/articles/data/README.md

 END_IF;
 ```

-## Data visualisation
+## Data visualization

 With presentation `Command` there are available options for adding, editing and deleting records.

 [!Command](~/articles/data/images/Command.png)

-If you use `Status` presentation data will be only displayed, without option for manipulated with records.
+If you use `Status` presentation type, data will be only displayed cannot be manipulated.

 [!Status](~/articles/data/images/Status.png)

 ### Custom columns

-There is possible to add custom columns if is needed.
-You must add `ix.framework.core.IxDataExchange.ColumnData` view as child in `IxDataView`.
-Where must be set `BindingValue` which contains string representing attribute name of custom columns.
+There is a possibility to add custom columns if it is needed.
+You must add `ix.framework.core.IxDataExchange.ColumnData` view as a child in `IxDataView`.
+The `BindingValue` must be set in `ColumnData` and contains string representing attribute name of custom columns.
 If you want to add custom header name, you can simply set the name in `HeaderName` attribute.
-Also, there is attribute to make column not clickable, which is clickable by default.
-Example using all attributes:
+Also, there is an attribute to make column not clickable, which is clickable by default.
+The example using all attributes:

 ~~~
 <IxDataView Vm="@ViewModel.DataViewModel" Presentation="Command">